|

 Some of Delinda's work is entirely glass,

-but she loves the challenge of combining the glass with bronze
+but she loves the challenge of combining the glass with bronze,

-or ceramics to achieve a particular desired artistic statement
+particular desired artistic statement and effect.

 Top Of Page |